LEARN MORE ABOUT US

 Kaye Kramer, DrPh, MPH, RN is the Chief Science Officer of Spark360, and Adjunct Associate Professor of Epidemiology at the University of Pittsburgh Graduate School of Public Health.
 Previously, as the Director of the University of Pittsburgh Diabetes Prevention Support Center for more than a decade, Dr. Kramer's work focused on translational research in the community; specifically implementing and evaluating an adaptation of the lifestyle intervention shown to be effective in a large National Institutes of Health funded clinical research trial, the Diabetes Prevention Program (DPP).
 In her current role, Dr. Kramer continues to focus on evidence-based population health promotion and disease prevention, with a specific emphasis on diabetes and cardiovascular risk reduction.
 Dr. Kramer leads SparkPro Training efforts in offering lifestyle coach training and education for delivery of the adapted DPP lifestyle curriculum and other training workshops for providers across the US.
 Dr. Kramer has multiple publications in the field of diabetes prevention, lifestyle intervention and community translation.

-Elizabeth M. Venditti, PhD Director, Diabetes Prevention Support Center Assistant Professor of Psychiatry & Epidemiology Director, DPP Lifestyle Resource Core Western Psychiatric Institute and Clinic University of Pittsburgh Medical Center Elizabeth M. Venditti, PhD is the Director of the Diabetes Prevention Support Center, and an Assistant Professor of Psychiatry at the University of Pittsburgh School Of Medicine with a secondary appointment in the Department of Epidemiology at the University of Pittsburgh.
+Elizabeth M. Venditti, PhD is the Director of the Diabetes Prevention Support Center, and an Associate Professor of Psychiatry at the University of Pittsburgh School Of Medicine with a secondary appointment in the Department of Epidemiology at the University of Pittsburgh.
 Dr. Venditti was an integral member of the DPP Lifestyle Resource Core since its inception in 1996 and served as its director from 2002-2015.
 She has extensive experience in the development, training, implementation and investigation of long-term behavioral weight management protocols for individual and group lifestyle interventions.
-Currently, Dr. Venditti is the principal investigator for the DPP Outcomes Study (Phase 3) and a co- investigator on several other behavioral medicine and public health trials.
-She is also the principal investigator of an NIH-funded dissemination study examining the impact of GLB on cardiometabolic risk factors, health-related quality of life and physical function among individuals aged 65 to 80.
-Dr. Venditti has multiple publications in the field of obesity, diabetes prevention and health psychology.
+Currently, Dr. Venditti is the principal investigator for the DPP Outcomes Study and a co- investigator on several other behavioral medicine and public health trials.
+She is also the principal investigator of an NIH-funded dissemination study.
+Dr. Venditti is representing Spark360 as part of the inaugural training class of the National DPP Group Lifestyle Coaching Skills Certificate Program.
+This certificate is a training initiative designed to enhance group lifestyle coaching competencies and spearheaded by the Centers for Disease Control and Prevention in collaboration with the National Board for Health and Wellness and the National Board of Medical Examiners.

 Linda N. Semler, MS, RD, LDN is a Senior Research Manager for various research studies at the University of Pittsburgh School of Education, Department of Health and Physical Activity, Physical Activity and Weight Management Research Center.
 Ms. Semler has over 25 years of experience implementing behavioral weight management programs for group and individual lifestyle interventions.
 She was an interventionist at the Pittsburgh Clinical Site for DPP, the Nutrition Coordinator for DPPOS, and served on the study's Lifestyle Resource Core and the Lifestyle Advisory Group.
-Ms. Semler is the Nutrition Coordinator for the Diabetes Prevention Support Center where she assists in updating curriculum, addressing nutrition related issues, and training and supporting the efforts of those who are delivering GLB.
+Ms. Semler is the Nutrition Coordinator for the Diabetes Prevention Support Center where she addresses nutrition related issues and assists in training and supporting the efforts of those who are delivering GLB.